CNS-OIST/NeuroMaC/doc/source/index.rst

 NeuroMac - Neuronal Morphologies and Circuits

-Copyright (C) 2013 Ben Torben-Nielsen,

-Copyright (C) 2014 Okinawa Institute of Science and Technology, Japan.,
+Copyright (C) 2014 Ben Torben-Nielsen & Okinawa Institute of Science and Technology, Japan.,

 NeuroMac is free software: you can redistribute it and/or modify it \
 under the terms of the GNU General Public License as published by the \